 Inmate Identification Cards

-Inmates are required to wear their identification cards at all times upon departing their assigned cell.
-The inmate identification card will be worn on the upper front torso, with the inmate's picture clearly visible for staff to identify the inmate.
-Inmates will be issued an identification card upon arrival at the institution.
-Inmates are responsible for the care of these cards.
+Inmates are required to possess their identification cards at all times upon departing their assigned cell.
+Inmates will be issued an identification card upon arrival at the institution and are responsible for the care of these cards.